ShreyanshMisra/Game-of-Life/README.md

 These three simple rules allow the game board to evolve based on the board's initial state.
 This allows us to create patterns or "life-forms" on the board.

 ## Results
+### How to Play
+- 'Left click' on a cell in the grid to highlight it, initializing it to alive.
+You can also hold 'Left click' and drag your mouse cursor to highlight multiple grids quickly.
+- Press the 'space bar' to run the game and see the pattern evolve.
+- Press `return` to clear the board.
 GIF

 ## Files